You have probably seen the question in every Japan travel forum: “Do I need an English guide for Hakone?”

 - May still involve significant walking and transfers unless you book a driver-guide format.

 For many first-time visitors, a Tokyo departure tour is the simplest way to see Hakone without turning the day into a transport puzzle.
-Instead of managing every transfer yourself, you follow a fixed itinerary and let the operator handle most of the heavy lifting.
+Instead of managing every transfer yourself, you follow a fixed itinerary and let the operator handle the logistics.

 This option is especially attractive if you want to combine Hakone with Mt Fuji viewpoints in one day.
-Doing that independently is possible, but it often means a long day with multiple connections and very little room for delays or changes.
+Doing that independently is possible, but it often means a long day with multiple connections and very little room for delays.

 Pros of a Tokyo bus tour: